guesslin/resume/markdown/2_Experience.md

 #### Product develop

-* Implement new traffic matching strategy into Products.
+* Built new traffic matching strategy into Products.
-* Implement sending Webhook in Envoy-WASM.
+* Built sending Webhook in Envoy-WASM.
 * Introduce AFXDP into Router as an user-space network packet collector.
 * Support Azure Gateway Load Balancer.